SuperHeroes Increases Productivity Using Rodeo

 As this story reflects, a lot of young companies already realize quite early on that they would benefit from using a project management tool.
 They just don’t have the time to research all the options that are out there, and which would be most suitable.
 After requesting some basic info, most project management tools require you to find out for yourself how all the features work and if they are compatible with your business processes.
 Moreover, a lot of companies charge extra for the onboarding process once you decide to move forward with them.
 In most circumstances, the whole thing will cost you quite some time and money.
 Therefore it’s only logical for companies to regard it as a non-urgent matter, putting it off until their administration finally turned into a big mess.

 At Rodeo, we completely understand you have little time.
 That’s why we make this process as efficient and effective as possible.
 You can plan a demo whenever works best for you, during which you can tell us all about your specific business processes.
 This allows our experts to provide a tailor-made demo, explaining exactly how your organization can benefit from our features and functionalities.
 You don’t have to figure it all out yourself.
 We provide a personal onboarding service at no extra cost, ensuring you fully master using the tool.

 This was also confirmed during the interview with Susan Vugts: ”We were asked about our business processes and if we could give some examples for some projects, so we sent over some documents and data that illustrated this.
-To my pleasant surprise, our data was already added into the testing environment, so the sales representative could show us exactly what working in Rodeo would look like for us.
+To my pleasant surprise, our data was already added to the testing environment, so the sales representative could show us exactly what working in Rodeo would look like for us.
 We could easily proceed ourselves after that, continuing to add more data by referring to the examples.
 Shortly, we were already able to generate reports.
 So handy!
 This was so convenient, that I suspected we must be getting special treatment, haha.
 The whole onboarding process was really smooth.”